Nuitka/Nuitka/Developer_Manual.rst

     tmp_source = some_context

     # Actually it needs to be "special lookup" for Python2.7, so attribute lookup won't
-    # be exactly it there.
+    # be exactly what is there.
     tmp_exit = tmp_source.__exit__

     # This one must be held for the whole with statement, it may be assigned or not, in